Get insider access

 The Black+Decker Quiet Blender with Cyclone Glass Jar is worth considering if you want a good blender for well under $100.
 This inexpensive blender stands out for its 48oz pitcher made of glass, which is more scratch and odor-resistant compared with plastic.
 There's also a plastic personal jar included that helps with blending smaller volumes of ingredients for single-serve smoothies.
 This blender delivers a solid overall performance, and it's best for recipes like smoothies or soups since you can use either jar to make a mostly smooth blend with fibrous ingredients like fruit and leafy greens.

 However, other aspects of its design and performance leave something to be desired.
 Aside from the glass jar, it doesn't feel very well-built, with the main jar lid feeling particularly flimsy.
 If you make something like nut butter or hummus, ingredients tend to get flung to the sides of the jar, forcing you to use a spatula to scrape everything back toward the blades.
 It can only handle about six ice cubes at once and leaves behind some unprocessed chunks when crushing ice.
 If you plan to crush a lot of ice or make frozen drinks like slushies, consider the Ninja Professional Blender 1000 instead.
-It's not as versatile since it doesn't blend fibrous ingredients as smoothly and can't be used for hot blending, but it has no problem crushing a batch of 12 ice cubes into snow-like crushed ice.
+It's not as versatile since it doesn't blend fibrous ingredients as smoothly and can't be used for hot blending, but it has no problem crushing a batch of 12 ice cubes into a snow-like consistency.

 See our review